surgical-vision/COMP0246_Labs/final_lab/README.md

 ros2 run youbot_kinematics plan_trajectory
 ```

-You should see a trajectory like the below.
+You should see a trajectory like the one below.
 ![traj](assets/lab2/markers.png)

-### Part 3
+### Part 1.c

 For this part of the lab you will implement a node that listens to your trajectory and publishes the transform to the end effector.